nedbat/coveragepy/doc/cmd.rst

 Combining Data Files
 --------------------

-For some applications, your code will run on a number of different machines.
-To make it easier to collect together the .coverage data files from these runs, the -p flag will append a machine name and process id to the .coverage data file name.
+If you need to collect coverage data from different machines, coverage can combine multiple files into one for reporting.
+Use the -p flag during execution to append a machine name and process id to the .coverage data file name.

 Once you have created a number of these files, you can copy them all to a single directory, and use the -c flag to combine them into one .coverage data file::